treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/image-manipulation.md

  > mingw32-make install
 ```

-Next, the setting is also required for the Web application side.
-Edit the project file (.pro), add "gui" in the QT variable.
+Next, this setting is also required for the Web application side.
+Edit the project file (.pro), add "gui" in the variable with the name *QT*.

 ```
   :